IQSS/dataverse/doc/sphinx-guides/source/admin/discoverability.rst

 Signposting
 +++++++++++

-The Dataverse Software supports `Signposting <https://signposting.org>`_.
+The Dataverse software supports `Signposting <https://signposting.org>`_.
 This allows machines to request more information about a dataset through the `Link <https://tools.ietf.org/html/rfc5988>`_ HTTP header.

 There are 2 Signposting profile levels, level 1 and level 2.
 In this implementation,
- * level 1 links are shown [as recommended](https://signposting.org/FAIR/) in an HTTP header, which can be fetched by sending an HTTP HEAD request, e.g. `curl -I https://demo.dataverse.org/dataset.xhtml?persistentId=doi:10.5072/FK2/KPY4ZC`.
+ * Level 1 links are shown `as recommended <https://signposting.org/FAIR/>`_ in the "Link" HTTP header, which can be fetched by sending an HTTP HEAD request, e.g. ``curl -I https://demo.dataverse.org/dataset.xhtml?persistentId=doi:10.5072/FK2/KPY4ZC``.
    The number of author and file links in the level 1 header can be configured as described below.
  * The level 2 linkset can be fetched by visiting the dedicated linkset page for that artifact.
-The link can be seen in level 1 links with key name `rel="linkset"`.
+The link can be seen in level 1 links with key name ``rel="linkset"``.

 Note: Authors without author link will not be counted nor shown in any profile/linkset.
 The following configuration options are available: